aarushi-taori/SPPU_2019_SE_Comp_Object_Oriented_Programming_Practicals/README.md

 **GROUP - C**

-Practical 6 : Write C++ program using STL for sorting and searching user defined records such as personal records (Name, DOB, Telephone number etc) using vector container.
+Practical 6 : Write C++ program using STL for sorting and searching user defined records such as Item records (Item code, name, cost, quantity etc) using vector container.